Corbett · Fife & Perthshire

 Meall nan Subh — common questions

-- Meall nan Subh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 709m of ascent and takes most walkers 4-7 hours.
+- On the OutdoorSCOT scale, Meall nan Subh comes in at 3/5 — moderately challenging.
+Expect roughly 15km and 709m of ascent on the usual route — 4-7 hours for most parties.
 Terrain: The Lairig nan Lunn hydro road is firm gravel and easy on a bike.

-- Where do I park for Meall nan Subh?
+- Where should I park to climb Meall nan Subh?

-- Standard parking is at NN465360 near Fort William.
+- Standard parking is at NN465360.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Meall nan Subh?
+- When should I climb Meall nan Subh?

 - The standard good-weather months for Meall nan Subh are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.